Chad George: Post-WEC

 George would later return to competitive fighting with a submission win over Bobby Sanchez at BAMMA USA: Badbeat 2 on June 11, 2011.
-In December 2011, George traveled to New Zealand to compete against native champion and now UFC flyweight contender, Kai Kara-France, at The Cage 2; George won with a first-round KO.
+In December 2011, George traveled to New Zealand to compete against the native champion and now UFC flyweight contender, Kai Kara-France, at The Cage 2; George won with a first-round KO.

 Bellator MMA

-George made his debut for Bellator MMA on April 10, 2015 at Bellator 136.
+George made his debut for Bellator MMA on April 10, 2015, at Bellator 136.
 George faced Mark Vorgeas and won the fight via technical submission in the first round.
 The fight is notable as Vorgeas went unconscious during a submission, George notices this and refused to punch his opponent instead choosing to argue with the referee until the referee noticed that Vorgeas was indeed unconscious.

 Occupation: Fighter

 An 85-minute feature film documentary by Bavayou Films was produced following eight months in the life of Chad George.
 Later, it was released by Filmbuff & Cinetic Media, made available worldwide via Netflix, Video On Demand, iTunes and Amazon video.